 Mysteries, in my opinion, should not be dark or disturbing mentally.
-I didn’t want to develop a taste for horror or twisted themes in our children’s hearts or in my own.
+I didn’t want to develop a taste for horror or twisted themed books in our children’s hearts or in my own.
 I came up with a booklist that follows the biblical command to think on whatever is true, honorable, just, pure, commendable, and excellent.
 (Phil.
 4:8).
 Still, parents may want to check out these books for content for themselves.

-In the meantime, mysteries can give us some of the best opportunities for exploring splendidly written, high quality literature.
+Mysteries can give us some of the best opportunities for exploring splendidly written, high quality literature.
 A student watching for clues makes for careful reading, while looking at the books analytically involves looking for patterns and critical thinking among other skills.

 In general mysteries cover such a broad range of settings and subject matter that they can easily be integrated across many areas of the curriculum.